(For 2016–2017 academic year)

-The Division of Social Sciences is composed of the Departments of Economics, Educational Studies, Geography, History, Political Science, and Sociology and Anthropology, as well as the International Relations Program.
+The Division of Social Sciences is composed of the Departments of Economics, Educational Studies, Geography, History, Political Science, and Sociology & Anthropology, as well as the International Relations Program.

 SOSC courses count toward the Social Relations, Institutions, and Agents area of inquiry requirement.

 275 Volunteer Income Tax Assistance

 This 0.25-credit course is centered on service learning, where students prepare tax returns for low-income households in Madison and Chenango counties.
 The course includes approximately 10 hours of class meetings and 15–20 hours of community service in the two-county area during the semester.
 Students work directly with various non-profit organizations in this course.
 Graded work includes tax quizzes, participation in tax preparation sessions, volunteer logs, class discussions, and a final paper.
 Students are allowed to receive credit for this course only once, but may participate in the program again following successful completion of the course.

 405 Upstate Law Project: Social Security Benefits for Disabled Children